Home / Resume / Federal / Veteran Resume

 Resume summary examples you can steal

-"Operations Leader with 20 years of military service managing teams of up to 200 personnel across logistics, maintenance, and training functions.
-Directed a $28 million annual operating budget and consistently exceeded readiness benchmarks by 15% or more.
+"Operations Manager with 20 years of military service leading teams of up to 200 personnel across logistics, maintenance, and training functions.
+Administered a $28 million annual operating budget, ran staff scheduling and workforce planning across multiple sites, and held readiness KPIs above 95%.
 Holds a B.S. in Organizational Leadership and PMP certification.
-Seeking a Director of Operations role in manufacturing or logistics."
+Seeking a General and Operations Manager role in manufacturing or logistics."

-Why it works: This summary uses civilian titles, quantifies team size and budget, and names specific credentials that civilian employers value.
+Why it works: It uses the civilian operations title, quantifies budget and headcount, and names credentials civilian employers value.

-"Program Manager with 8 years of military experience planning and executing complex operations in high-pressure environments involving 50+ team members and $10 million in equipment.
-Awarded the Bronze Star for leading a logistics reorganization that reduced supply delivery times by 30% during a combat deployment.
-Pursuing a Program Manager position in the technology sector."
+"Operations and Project Manager with 8 years planning and executing logistics operations in high-pressure environments involving 50+ team members and a $10 million equipment budget.
+Led a supply chain reorganization that cut delivery times 30% and owned risk assessment and mitigation for every movement.
+Pursuing a General and Operations Manager position in the distribution sector."

-Why it works: It frames combat experience as program management, includes a prestigious award for context, and targets a specific industry.
+Why it works: It frames deployment work as operations and project management, leads with KPIs, and targets a specific sector.

 Recently Separated Veteran

-"Project Coordinator with 4 years of military experience managing equipment maintenance schedules, personnel assignments, and training programs for a 60-person unit.
-Completed a Skillbridge internship with a Fortune 500 logistics company.
-Holds an A.S. in Business and is pursuing a B.S. in Supply Chain Management."
+"Operations Coordinator with 4 years managing equipment maintenance schedules, personnel management, and training and development for a 60-person unit.
+Completed a Skillbridge internship with a Fortune 500 logistics company and earned a Commercial Driver's License through the FMCSA Military Skills Test Waiver.
+Pursuing a B.S. in Supply Chain Management."

-Why it works: This works for junior veterans by emphasizing the Skillbridge internship, education trajectory, and a clear civilian job title.
+Why it works: It works for junior veterans by emphasizing the Skillbridge internship, a usable license, and a clear operations title.

 Writing strong experience bullets